• Skip to primary navigation

 Minimize the Coding

-Speed is directly proportional to the content on the page and also backhand coding.
-Your web developers must focus on minimizing the codes, by eliminating the special characters while coding – spaces, commas, lines.
+Speed is directly proportional to the page’s content and backhand coding.
+Your web developers must focus on minimizing the codes by eliminating the special characters while coding – spaces, commas, lines.

-Your developers’ team can use Gzip for compressing files that are larger than 150bytes.
-Huge files on JavaScript, HTML, and CSS can reduce up to 70% on compression.
+Your developers’ team can use Gzip to compress files larger than 150 bytes.
+Huge JavaScript, HTML, and CSS files can reduce up to 70% on compression.
 That means your webpage will download 70% faster.

 Use Content Delivery Network (CDN)